Things to do in Quebec city in wintertime! Updated 2022

 Go see the Warming Stations

-Newly this year, over 12 ephemeral place for winter will take place in different locations in the city.
+Many ephemeral place for winter will take place in different locations in the city.
 They are great warming station where you can chill out outside on a bench with a blanket by a fire.
-It could give you the change to have a chat with the locals, have a drink of coffee or hot chocolate and embrace winter as well in one of the winter capitals in the world.
-Plenty of activities will take place over the winter, the schedule will soon be available.
-I will personally be looking forward to visit all of them!
+It could give you the chance to have a chat with the locals, have a drink of coffee or hot chocolate and embrace winter as well in one of the winter capitals in the world.
+Plenty of activities will take place over the winter!

 You should try ice-fishing in wintertime!
 It's a great unique winter experience.
-Village Nordik is located at few minutes from the train station.
+Village Nordik is located at few minutes from the train station at the old port of Québec.
 They can cook the fish you catch for a cheap fee and be of all it'll be as fresh as can be!
 It's a fun activity and if you pay a little bit more you can fish in an inflatable Igloo!
 Dress well, wear warm clothes and it will be one of the highlights of your trip.
 If you've never tried fishing they can help you as well :)

 Its the most wonderfull time of the year!

 Traditional wooden kiosks,colorful lights, and tons of free activities for the whole family